-Nosebleeds usually come from the front part of the nose (anterior nosebleed) from small blood vessels on the cartilage that separates the two nostrils.
-This cartilage is the nasal septum, which contains many blood vessels.
-Most anterior nosebleeds are more frightening than serious.
+Nosebleeds usually come from the front part of the nose (anterior nosebleed).
+The bleeding comes from small blood vessels in the cartilage that separates the two nostrils (called the nasal septum).
+The nasal septum contains many blood vessels, and bleeding from this site may result in a lot blood.
+Thus, most anterior nosebleeds are more frightening than serious.

 Causes of Nosebleeds

 Nosebleeds occur when the moist inner lining of the nose is irritated or when blood vessels in the nose are broken.
 There are many causes of nosebleeds.
-In all cases, people who take aspirin or other drugs that interfere with blood clotting (anticoagulants), people with clotting disorders Bleeding Due to Clotting Disorders , and people with hardening of the arteries (arteriosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more ) are more likely to develop nosebleeds.
+Regardless of the cause, people who take aspirin or other medications that interfere with blood clotting (anticoagulants), who have a clotting disorder Bleeding Due to Clotting Disorders , or who have hardening of the arteries (arteriosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more ) are more likely to develop nosebleeds.

 The most common causes of nosebleeds are